zx80/flask-simple-auth/docs/index.rst

    :alt: License
    :target: https://creativecommons.org/publicdomain/zero/1.0/

+With FlaskSimpleAuth, application and security are separated:

+- the **application** focusses on what to do, and *declares* its security constraints.
+- the **configuration** declares *how* the authentification and authorization constraints are checked, with numerous state-of-the-art possibilities.
+- the **framework** implements and enforces the security on the application routes, with safe defaults so that security cannot be overlooked.

 In the following Flask application, two routes are implemented.

+- the first route allows *ALL* authenticated users to access the store list.
+- the second route allows an authenticated *user* which is a *manager* of *store* number *sid* to add the quantity of product to the store inventory.

 .. code:: python

     # file "app.py"
-    import FlaskSimpleAuth as fsa
+    from FlaskSimpleAuth import Flask

-    app = fsa.Flask("acme")
+    app = Flask("acme")
     app.config.from_envvar("ACME_CONFIG")

     @app.get("/store", authorize="ALL")
     def get_store(pattern: str = "%"):
         # return the list of stores matching optional parameter pattern
-        return fsa.jsonify(...), 200
+        return ..., 200

     @app.post("/store/<sid>", authorize=("store", "sid", "manager"))
     def post_store(sid: int, product: str, quantity: int):
         # product is added in quantity to store sid
-        return "", 201
+        return ..., 201

-- the first route allows *ALL* authenticated users to access the store list.
-- the second route allows an authenticated *user* which is a *manager* of *store* number *sid* to add the quantity of product to the store inventory.

 In this code, there is *no* clue about how users are authenticated, this is set from the configuration.